 After a few fighting demonstrations Governor Barahwi stood; said a few words to the assembled teams and was off.
 We were right behind him and I have to admit it was a bittersweet afternoon.
 Saying my goodbyes to all the elders and officials who had worked with and supported us over the years was tough.
 We were pulling out and nothing is coming in behind us.
 As I said in my last post these people are now on their own but late that evening some of them dropped off a gift for us.

 The beer felt like it just came out of a pizza oven is was so hot so we threw it into the two freezers we have up on the second deck and waited for an hour.
 But it turned out we were on city power which isn’t strong enough to run the freezers so now the beer had brought everything in them to luke warm.
 I went down stairs and tell the night guards to turn on the big generator so we can run the freezers.
-They say no because they can only run the big gennie for eight hours a day and are not supposed to turn it on for another three hours.
+They said no because they can only run the big gennie for eight hours a day and are not supposed to turn it on for another three hours.
 I ask who told them that and they said “the regional manager”.
-I explain that I’m the regional manager resulted in the “why are you asking us to do something you told us not to do” question.
-(Afghans love setting westerners up like this) and I say because we have a case of beer but can’t get it cold.
+Pointing out that I’m the regional manager resulted in the “why are you asking us to do something you told us not to do” question.
+(Afghans love setting westerners up like this).
+I explain that we have a case of beer but can’t get it cold.
 Of course they knew that and said they were just joking with me.
 Trying to explain that warm beer is never a laughing matter for infidels proved impossible but the big generator was turned on regardless.
 By then the golden hour was gone so we started drinking them down warm.
 The last few were chilled but this was typical – nothing and I mean nothing is easy in this country, yet somehow things always work out.
 The parting gift was a considerate gesture – we’re going miss our friends in Zaranj.